lovescott/swift-calculator/README.md

 ## Branches

 *  `master`: is the latest code merged from demo or assignment
+*  'LectureX': follows code from the Lecture
-*  `assignmentx`: follows development from numbered programming assignments
+*  `Assignmentx`: follows development from numbered programming assignments

 ## Challenge